Undergraduate Summer Research Opportunities

 Summer Research Opportunity Program (SROP)

-The Summer Research Opportunity Program (SROP) directed by the Office of the Executive Vice President for Research and Innovation, provides University of Louisville students, who would like to know more about graduate-level education, with a 10-week research experience in a department that offers graduate degrees.
-These fellowships will also be available to under-served/under-represented student populations from regional colleges and universities.
-Mentors will provide students with individualized research projects, and the program will provide group seminars on topics related to research and graduate education.
-Students should be, preferably, in their sophomore or junior year of study.
-SROP Details
+The Summer Research Opportunity Program (SROP) directed by the Office of the Executive Vice President for Research and Innovation and the Office of the Provost, provides University of Louisville students, who would like to know more about graduate-level education, with a 10-week research experience in a department that offers graduate degrees.
+More information can be found on the UofL Provost web site.

 National Institutes of Health – KBRIN Program

 The University of Louisville has received an award from the National Center for Research Resources, NIH for the development of a Biomedical Research Infrastructure Network in Kentucky.
 This award provides funds enabling 20 undergraduate students to gain summer research experience in biomedical research at either the University of Louisville or the University of Kentucky (10 students per campus).
 Emphasis will be in the areas of gene-based research and/or bioinformatics.
 Research-active faculty will mentor students.
 The research experience is directed, in particular, at students who are considering a career in research (i.e. students planning to pursue an advanced degree in biological or biomedical research).
 While undergraduate students at all levels will be considered, priority will be given to students entering the sophomore or junior years of study.
 Undergraduate students from KY colleges and universities are given preference.